-Google reviews are how people are finding out whether a local baker or a pet grooming service is good enough.
+Google reviews are how people find out whether a local baker or a pet grooming service is good enough for their needs.
 This is exactly what the search engine giant had in mind when rolling out Google reviews in 2007.

 In the era of COVID-19, these crowdsourced insights about businesses and brands have become even more important to consumers.
 For example, customers are predictably reluctant to venture far from their homes.
 They are looking for businesses near their homes – not least because more are working from home.

 While they may go online to buy their next smartphone or stream a movie, they are increasingly looking at services near their residence to avoid the hassle and minimise the risk.